 Speaking of walls now is a good time to revisit that colour palette you first came up with and see if your walls could do with a fresh lick of paint or even some new wallpaper.
 However, it’s key to factor all this into your time schedule, and try not to bite off more than you can chew!

 Where will you start?

 Have you got any plans to refurbish or redecorate in time for the summer?
 What kind of style suits your home?
-Let me know in the comments below or over on social media, and do let me know if you’ve found any bargains too!
+Let me know in the comments below and do let me know if you’ve found any bargains too!